Strings in C

 | strstr | char *strstr(const char *s1, const char *s2) | Pointer to substring, or NULL if not found |

-📝 This program demonstrates the 5 most important string functions: strlen, strcpy, strcat, strcmp, and strchr.
-Each function is used with a practical example.
+▶ Try it: Demonstrates the 5 most important string functions: strlen, strcpy, strcat, strcmp, and strchr.

 strlen("Hello") — Counts characters until \0.
 Returns 5 (doesn't count the null terminator).